-Initiatives Descriptions Performance/Outcome/Progress of the Initiatives Moving Forward East Malaysia Palm & Lauric Oils Price Conference & Exhibition 2023 (emPOC) Organised the second emPOC2023 in Kuching, Sarawak, from 4 to 5 September 2023.
-The emPOC 2023 provided valuable knowledge sharing on the East Malaysia palm oil industry, offering insights into the global edible oils market while updating participants on latest developments in deforestation regulations and the industry's progress towards carbon emissions reduction.
-Attended by 417 participants.
-Futures Trading Apprenticeship Programme (FTAP) Launched the Futures Trading Apprenticeship Programme (FTAP), an immersive educational initiative designed to nurture and equip aspiring traders to master foundational skills needed to succeed as full-time derivatives traders.
-This programme provided 12-days of in-person training, including a two-day classroom session focused on understanding the concepts of derivatives trading.
-This was followed by a 10-day experiential session at the Bursa Trading Arcade located on the premises of Bursa Malaysia.
-The FTAP underscores the Exchange's commitment to expand the derivatives space through various initiatives, one of which is to grow the pool of adept derivatives traders.
-Milestone achieved: A total of 28 apprentices successfully completed the programme for the first intake.
-Received 378 applications, whereby 30 individuals were selected for the programme and 28 of them completed the apprenticeship.
-There will be a total of nine intakes for the FTAP and eight more intakes from 2024 to 2026.
+Initiatives Descriptions East Malaysia Palm & Lauric Oils Price Conference & Exhibition 2023 (emPOC) Organised the second emPOC2023 in Kuching, Sarawak, from 4 to 5 Septemb The emPOC 2023 provided valuable knowledge sharing on the East Malaysia industry, offering insights into the global edible oils market while updating pa latest developments in deforestation regulations and the industry's progress to carbon emissions reduction.
+Futures Trading Apprenticeship Programme (FTAP) Launched the Futures Trading Apprenticeship Programme (FTAP), an immersive educational initiative designed to nurture and equip aspiring traders to master skills needed to succeed as full-time derivatives traders.
+This programme provided 12-days of in-person training, including a two-day of session focused on understanding the concepts of derivatives trading.
+This way by a 10-day experiential session at the Bursa Trading Arcade located on the p Bursa Malaysia.
+The FTAP underscores the Exchange's commitment to expand derivatives space through various initiatives, one of which is to grow the pool derivatives traders.
+Milestone achieved: A total of 28 apprentices successfully completed the programme for the first